oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

         - Report Context: **My Workflows**

-        - Include Dashboard Page: **Toggle Off**

         - Form Page Name: **My Workflows Me Form**.
 This is used for the Workflow Details page.

     Click **Create Page**.

     ![configure workflow attr](./images/config-workflow-console2.png =50%x*)

-4. Save and Run the application and navigate through different pages to demonstrate the workflow, tasks, and feedback functionalities.
+4. Click **Save and Run** and navigate through different pages to demonstrate the workflow, tasks, and feedback functionalities.

 ## Task 8: Improve Navigation Menu